petefleurant/PSF-Photometry/README.md

 MAOPhot has been redesigned for AAVSO reporting only and includes, but is not limited to the following enhancements:

-o	uses Astropy 6.1.6 and Photutils 2.0.2
+o	uses Astropy 7.7.1 and Photutils 2.3.0

 o	generation of an Effective PSF model (EPSF model), and the ability to create a ‘rejection list’ of stars that the user can select that will not be part of the EPSF model generated

-o	option to use a Gaussian PRF (Pixel Response Function) as model
+o	option to use a Gaussian PRF (Pixel Response Function) or Moffat as model

 o	Uses Iterative PSF Photometry, an iterative version of PSF Photometry where new sources are detected in the residual image after the fit sources are subtracted